Fun Javanese Cat Facts For Kids | Kidadl

 Would they make a good pet?

 The characteristics of their hair and single coat also make grooming easier as there are fewer tangles and less shedding.
-Grooming can be done on a weekly basis.
+Grooming can be done every week.
 The earlier you begin brushing, nail trimming, and ear cleaning, the easier it will be for you as they age.
 All these traits make them great pets.

 Did you know...